-Choose topics that are specific and related to the client's business, e.g. if you are working in a pharmaceutical company find a scenario that relates to that world, such as selling a drug to a medical professional.
+Choose topics that are specific and related to the business or team, e.g. if you are working in a pharmaceutical company find a scenario that relates to that world, such as selling a drug to a medical professional.
 Some scenarios that can easily be amended include influencing the person opposite to: